Skip to main content

 warning

-Please note that GET methods have no BODY
+Please note that GET methods have no BODY.

-Parameters after validation available as req.appInfo.request.
+Parameters after validation are available as req.appInfo.request.

 warning

 Do not use req.body directly.
-Always use parameters via req.appInfo.request
+Always use parameters via req.appInfo.request.

 Query

-Yup scheme is described similarly to request.
+The Yup schema is described similarly to the request.

 warning